kwwalter/Collaboetry/README.md

 # Project Two - Kevin Walter: Collaboetry

-## a collaborative, wiki-type thing for writerly types
+## a collaborative, wiki-type thing for writers

 When my friends and I have new work that we want to share with each other, we usually email attachments, which is lame an inefficient.
 It's impossible to keep track of versions, and there's no way to keep a record of our comments.
 With this app, I've tried to create a functional and fun place for friends to share their writing with one another.